 Your doctor will check your skin and look at the size, shape, color, and texture of any suspicious areas.

-If your doctor thinks you might have skin cancer, a piece of skin will be removed and sent to a lab for examination under a microscope.
+If your doctor thinks you might have skin cancer, a piece of skin will be removed.
 This is called a skin biopsy.
-There are different types of skin biopsies.
+The sample is sent to a lab for examination under a microscope.

-A skin biopsy must be done to confirm basal cell skin cancer or other skin cancers.
+A skin biopsy must be done to confirm basal cell cancer or other skin cancers.

 Treatment depends on the size, depth, and location of the skin cancer, and your overall health.